rdatatoolbox/description-file/CONTRIBUTING.md

 ## Code of conduct

-This project is released with a [Contributor Code of Conduct](https://github.com/rdatatoolbox/quarto-template/blob/main/CODE_OF_CONDUCT.md).
+This project is released with a [Contributor Code of Conduct](https://github.com/rdatatoolbox/description-file/blob/main/CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to <rdev.nc@gmail.com>.

 ## Style guide

 We use the [Tidyverse style guide](https://style.tidyverse.org/) for writing R code.
-Functions are documented with the [roxygen2](https://roxygen2.r-lib.org/articles/roxygen2.html) syntax. `quarto-template` uses the `lower_snake_case`.
+Functions are documented with the [roxygen2](https://roxygen2.r-lib.org/articles/roxygen2.html) syntax. `description-file` uses the `lower_snake_case`.